openjdk/guide/src/guide/project-maintenance.md

 git remote add mainline git@github.com:openjdk/jdk.git
 ~~~

-We clone the personal fork into a local directory, here called `project-merge`.
+We clone the personal fork (in this case we clone OpenDuke's personal fork) into a local directory, here called `project-merge`.
 We then set up two remotes, `upstream` and `mainline`.

 ### Performing the merge